inference-labs-inc/dsperse/README.md

 - A run_results.json is written summarizing the chain execution

 4) Generate proofs
-- Proves the segments that successfully produced EZKL witnesses in the selected run.
+- Proves the segments that successfully produced witnesses in the selected run.

 Typical usage (new positional-args form):
 ```bash